Speckmops/CoinMarketCapAPI-Wrapper/README.md

-# CoinMarketCapAPI
+# CoinMarketCapAPI-Wrapper
-CoinMarketCapAPI is a simple C# Library for Wrapping the CoinMarketCapAPI.
+CoinMarketCapAPI-Wrapper is a simple C# Library for Wrapping the CoinMarketCapAPI.

 Dev-Website: http://par0noid.info